Leeds Country Way: History

 A route was first devised by Fred Andrews of the Ramblers Association, and then developed by West Yorkshire County Council in the early 1980s.
-This council was abolished in 1986, and the path is now under the care of the Countryside section of Leeds City Council.
-The Leeds Country Way was realigned in 2006, using a route devised by Bob Brewster, to bring it entirely within the boundary of the Leeds metropolitan district (previously it crossed the boundary into Wakefield), and the path was officially relaunched on 26 September 2006 with a revised set of map leaflets (see external links) and improved waymarking.
+This council was abolished in 1986, and the path is now under the care of the countryside section of Leeds City Council.
+The Leeds Country Way was realigned in 2006, using a route devised by Bob Brewster, to bring it entirely within the boundary of the Leeds metropolitan district (previously it crossed the boundary into Wakefield district), and the path was officially relaunched on 26 September 2006 with a revised set of map leaflets and improved waymarking.

+The Leeds Country Way was mentioned in the House of Commons when Colin Burgon gave his maiden speech as the newly-elected MP for Elmet: he said "Some hon.
+Members use their maiden speeches to boost the tourism prospects of their constituencies.
+I advise a walk along the Leeds Country Way, which criss-crosses my constituency; people would soon realise how pleasant Elmet is."

+As of 2025 the fastest known time for completion of the Leeds Country Way is 10 h 41m 18s, by runner Chin Yong on 7 May 2021, running unsupported but having cached bottles of water and energy food along the route.